dunghoilyd01/linux-guide-split-audio-ports/README.md

     Once verified, change the `description-key` back to the default value

-3. Delete all the other files in `/etc/alsa-card-profile/mixer/paths/` leaving only your mixer path (in my case is `analog-output-speaker`) and the common file e.g:
+3. Delete all the other files in `/etc/alsa-card-profile/mixer/paths/` leaving only your mixer path (in my case is `analog-output-speaker.conf`) and the common file e.g:

     ```sh
     sudo find /etc/alsa-card-profile/mixer/paths/ -type f ! -name 'analog-output-speaker.conf' ! -name 'analog-output.conf.common' -exec rm -f {} +
     ```

-4. Edit the mixer path to disable Jack detection and auto-muting:
+4. Edit the mixer path (in my case is `analog-output-speaker.conf`) to disable Jack detection and auto-muting:

    - Set `state.plugged = unknown` inside the **Jack** section that best matches the wired port name of your card, in my case is `analog-output-headphones` so I use `[Jack Headphone]` one: